-Pumpkin Scones With Espresso Icing
+Pumpkin Scones with Espresso Icing

 Ingredients:

-• 3/4 cup pumpkin puree
+• 3/4 cup canned pumpkin puree

 • 1/3 cup cold whole milk, plus extra for brushing scones